spacetimeengineer/spacetimeengine/README.md

 Constructing a solution (In development)
 =======================
-Currently, metric solutions are packaged by specifying four key parameters and storing them in an array.
-These paramaters include the index configuration for the given metric solution, the coordinates to define the metric in terms of, the metric itself and the cosmological constant.
+Currently, all metric solutions are packaged by specifying four key parameters and storing them in an array.
+These paramaters include an index configuration for the given metric solution, the coordinates to define the metric in terms of, the metric itself and the cosmological constant.
+It is important to note that a zero-valued cosmological constant indicates the employment of a classical formulation to the Einstein filed equations.
 Below represents a valid definition of the Schwarzschild stationary black hole solution.

     def schwarzschild(self):